Quoth the Raven

 We love this place so much that Zoe and I are all packed up and ready to move in!
 Ok, so the initial reason for choosing this vet was location - of course - they are a quick 5 minute walk from my… Read more »

-Posted on October 25, 2006 in My Life, What the blog is going on? | Permalink | Comments (0) | TrackBack (0)
+Posted at 09:50 AM in My Life, What the blog is going on? | Permalink | Comments (0) | TrackBack (0)

 Yes, it is and you wanna know what else is awesome?